Home

 • A while ago Kathryn from Cyprus nominated ATCards.com as her favourite artist trading card group, but we understand from Elena in New Jersey, USA that this group has now been replaced by ATCs for All, which describes itself as focussing on 'friendly ATC trading and swapping in a relaxed and welcoming atmosphere'.
 She says that members from all over the world are welcome, and that there are themed swaps and individual trades.

-• Patti has written from Oregon, USA to recommend Monthly ATC Swappers at Swap-Bot.
-You need to be a Swap-Bot member and logged in to access the group page, but you'll be prompted to sign up if you have not already done so.
+• Patti has written from Oregon, USA to recommend Monthly ATC Swappers at Swap-bot.
+You need to be a Swap-bot member and logged in to access the group page, but you'll be prompted to sign up if you haven't already done so.

 This describes itself as an international group for those who would like to swap artist trading cards on a more regular schedule.
 There are two different themed swaps each month, but there is no obligation to sign up for every one.